 top of page

-RED: We all react to the colour red on a physical level.
-Red is a beautiful colour.
-It is warm and passionate.
+We all react to the colour red on a physical level.
+Red is a powerful and passionate.
+It will attract attention no doubt.
 However, too much red can create aggressive & restless behaviour in people.
 This is due to the psychological and physiological that red energy emits.
 Red triggers our survival mode, such as the "fight or flight "theory.
 Decorating your home with too much colour red may create over-stimulation and can cause stress for everyone, including children, to be hyperactive.
 An abundance of red may increase our blood pressure by activating our blood flow.
 In Feng Shui, the colour red represents the Fire element.
 I suggest keeping intense red colours in balance with other colours on the spectrum when decorating over the Holidays.
-You can substitute bright red with orange, such as pink or violet.
+You can substitute bright red with fiery colours such as orange, or soften the energy with pink and soft violet.

 Colours such as blue, white and silver which have a "cooling" effect, can be used with red to balance the Yang energy.
 Try adding these colours to "calm" down the stimulation that red creates.
 Blue and silver together create a feeling of clarity and calm.
 Blue has a cooling and peaceful effect on People Blue is also the colour of communication.
 Black and dark colours can add more "Yin."
 (Please note I am using the phrase "yin" in this case to describe "cool.)"
 The shades of blue and black in Feng Shui represent the element of water.
-YELLOW: Having difficulty deciding what Christmas gifts to buy for that special person?
+Blue and silver create a dreamy 'moon' like ambience.

 YELLOW:

 Yellow, the sunshine and life force colour, can reduce mental confusion.
 Yellow and earth tones are associated with the earth element in Feng Shui and are very grounding.
 Why not wear something yellow while shopping?
 You may also use a yellow highlighter to outline the never-ending list of Christmas chores.
 Yellow gives our brain more clarity and focus and increases our memory power.
 The colour yellow has a cleansing effect on the mind and body, which is very soothing.
 Spritz some lemon essential oil around your home and on yourself for a quick boost of energy and self-confidence!
-Why not try a bright yellow cocktail (or mocktail) after an arduous shopping day?
+Why not try a refreshing lemon beverage after an arduous shopping day.

 ORANGE: A lovely way to bring orange colour into your home at Christmas is an orange pomander with cloves.
 The happy colour of orange is friendly and outgoing.
 Orange stimulates creativity which is excellent for wrapping those Christmas gifts!
 For a lovely centrepiece, you can place a bowl of 8 or 9 oranges or orange pomanders in a bowl for a burst of cheer!
 (The numbers 8 and 9 in Feng Shui are lucky.)
 Enjoy the blissful fragrance of those orange pomanders.